jvanson/keystonejs-skaffold/README.md

 ### Test

-Skaffold runs tests on your local system, not in the docker container so need to install npm packages (mocha) first.
+Skaffold runs tests on your local system, not in the docker container, so you'l need to install npm packages (mocha) first.
-`npm install`
+- `npm install`
-`npm run test`
+- `npm run test`
-`npm run init`
+- `npm run init`

 To run same mocha tests in docker container:
-`npm run test-deploy`
+- `npm run test-deploy`